 Our world-class research staff works in in partnership with industry, academia, and other research laboratories to research, develop, and validate innovative and cost-competitive technologies to advance the use of geothermal energy as a clean, renewable, domestic power source for the United States.

 The GeoVision Study will identify the potential for geothermal energy to be a key part of national energy and climate change priorities and conduct a credible analysis of potential geothermal growth scenarios for 2020, 2030 and 2050 across multiple market sectors.

 NREL's work is largely supported by the U.S. Department's Geothermal Technologies Office.

 Strategic Planning, Analysis, and Modeling

-NREL's geothermal analysis team provides support to GTP by conducting integrated analysis on geothermal resources, including market and policy analysis, modeling tools, risk assessments, supply curve development, and transmission analysis.
+NREL's geothermal analysis team provides support to GTO by conducting integrated analysis on geothermal resources, including market and policy analysis, modeling tools, risk assessments, supply curve development, and transmission analysis.
 In addition to the projects listed below, the geothermal analysis team is also working on a web-ready permitting checklist for geothermal developers, geothermal power plant case studies, and technical reports on water use, institutional barriers, and more.

 Market and Policy Analysis

 NREL investigates, researches, and analyzes the latest information available to help reduce confusion and provide credible, objective answers to decision makers, such as utility regulators, policymakers, and regional developers interested in investments and policies that support new, geothermal projects.